Post-exertional malaise

-Post-exertional malaise (PEM), sometimes referred to as post-exertional symptom exacerbation (PESE) or post-exertional neuroimmune exhaustion (PENE), is a worsening of symptoms that occurs after minimal exertion.
-It is the hallmark symptom of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and common in long COVID and fibromyalgia.
+Post-exertional malaise (PEM), sometimes referred to as post-exertional symptom exacerbation (PESE) or post-exertional neuroimmune exhaustion (PENE), is a worsening of existing symptoms and/or appearance of new symptoms that occurs after minimal exertion.
+It is the hallmark symptom of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and common in other infection-associated chronic conditions (IACCs) such as long COVID and fibromyalgia.
 PEM is often severe enough to be disabling, and is triggered by ordinary activities that healthy people tolerate.
 Typically, it begins 12–48 hours after the activity that triggers it, and lasts for days, but this is highly variable and may persist much longer.
 Management of PEM is symptom-based, and patients are recommended to pace their activities to avoid triggering PEM.

 History and terminology

-One of the first definitions of ME/CFS, the Holmes Criteria published in 1988, does not use the term post-exertional malaise but describes prolonged fatigue after exercise as a symptom.
-The term was later used in a 1991 review summarizing the symptoms of ME/CFS.
-Afterwards, the Canadian Consensus Criteria from 2003 and the International Consensus Criteria from 2011 used the term, as well as later definitions.
+Melvin Ramsay, the infectious diseases specialist who coined the term "myalgic encephalomyelitis", insisted that:Muscle fatigability whereby, even after a minor degree of physical effort, three, four or five days or longer elapse before full muscle power is restored is unique and constitutes the sheet anchor of diagnosis.
+Without it I would be unwilling to diagnose a patient as suffering from ME.Although Ramsay's focus on physical triggers (exertion) of PEM is now understood to be too restrictive (see below), modern diagnostic criteria for ME/CFS all require PEM for diagnosis.
+This includes the Canadian Consensus Criteria from 2003, the International Consensus Criteria from 2011, and the Institute of Medicine criteria from 2015, as well as later definitions.

-The 2021 NICE committee stated they consider the term PEM outdated, as it may give the impression of just a "vague discomfort", and argued that the term post-exertional symptom exacerbation better captures the symptom.
+The term "post-exertional malaise" itself was coined in a 1991 review summarizing the symptoms of ME/CFS.
+However, the 2021 NICE committee stated they consider the term PEM outdated, as it may give the impression of just a 'vague discomfort' (malaise), and argued that the term post-exertional symptom exacerbation better captures the symptom.
 Nonetheless, they decided to continue using PEM as it is the more familiar term.